starkatt/Cocksmithing/cocksmithing.md

 [Dragon Skin 10 NV](https://www.smooth-on.com/products/dragon-skin-10-nv/) is good default toy material to start with.
 This is a premium-quality, certified skin safe platinum-cure silicone.
 The hardness is Shore 10A, which I would describe as an excellent "medium" to "medium-firm" hardness for sex toys.
 Pot life is 15 minutes and cure time is 75 minutes.
 The product literature says "vacuum degassing is not necessary", but it my experience degassing *is mandatory* for bubble-free results.

 [Slacker](https://www.smooth-on.com/products/slacker/) can be added to a silicone mixture to make a toy softer.
 I've gotten great results with adding some `Slacker` to `Dragon Skin 10NV` to produce a medium-soft product.
 In my opinion a good sweet spot is half a "part" of Slacker, i.e. 1A:1B:0.5S.
 Higher proportions of `Slacker` result in a toy that is softer, but unfortunately come with the side effect of producing an increasingly tacky surface.
 An added benefit of ``Slacker` is that it makes the toy feel "spongier" rather than rubbery when squished  -- it's hard to describe, but it does feel more fleshlike.

+[Slo-Jo](https://www.smooth-on.com/products/slo-jo/) can be used to extend the pot life (and cure time) of platinum-cure silicones.
+This may be useful if you want extra time for complex color mixes. `Slo-Jo` is added by weight relative to Part B, which requires an accurate gram scale.
+Using 1% `Slo-Jo` extends the pot life of most silicones by 2-3x.

 [Exoflex 00-30](https://www.smooth-on.com/products/ecoflex-00-30/) can be used to create a toy that is very soft.
-Pot life is 45 minutes and cure time is 4 hours -- significantly longer than Dragon Skin.
-This may allow more time for complex color mixes. `Ecoflex 00-30` is also much less viscous than Dragon Skin which can make vacuum degassing easier.
+Pot life is 45 minutes and cure time is 4 hours -- significantly longer than Dragon Skin. `Ecoflex 00-30` is also much less viscous than Dragon Skin which can make vacuum degassing easier.

 [Dragon Skin 20](https://www.smooth-on.com/products/dragon-skin-20/) and [Dragon Skin 30](https://www.smooth-on.com/products/dragon-skin-30/) are options for an extra firm silicone, but I haven't used them myself yet.